- 1 Top 7 Best Smartwatches for Kids Compared

 Can I Track My Kid’s Location with a Smartwatch?

+Not all smart watches for kids will come with an activity tracker.
 Look for watches that have GPS or LPS (like GPS but with different connectivity).
 You will be able to track the location of these smartwatches.
 Some watches even let you record and send little voice messages to your kids when you look to see where they currently are.
 Without these features, there’s no smart tracking.
+For an affordable smartwatch for kids with activity tracking, check out the Fitbit Ace 2.

 Will a Smartwatch Fit My Child’s Wrist?